-- (a) The Boards shall determine whether general liability insurance, including transportation insurance, will be required of licensed child care center providers in their areas and, if so, the amount. - (ab)The liability insurance amount required by the Boards Any liability insurance requirements placed on licensed child care centers by the Boards shall not exceed the state licensing requirements stipulated in Chapter 42 of the Texas Human Resource Code. - (be) A licensed child care center provider must notify the Texas Department of Family and Protective and Regulatory Services (TDFPSTDPRS), the parent, and the Board if the provider is unable to secure the required insurance due to financial reasons or for lack of availability of an underwriter willing to issue a policy, or if the provider's policy limits have been exhausted.
-The provider shall remain eligible to receive Commission-funded child care subsidies as long as the provider is licensed by the TDFPSTDPRS. - (cd)Boards shall not require liability insurance for providers who are not required by state law to have liability insurance.
+- (a) The Boards shall determine whether general liability insurance, including transportation insurance, will be required of licensed child care center providers in their areas and, if so, the amount. - (b) The liability insurance amount required by the Boards shall not exceed the state licensing requirements stipulated in Chapter 42 of the Human Resource Code. - (c) A licensed child care center provider must notify the Texas Department of Protective and Regulatory Services (TDPRS), the parent, and the Board if the provider is unable to secure the required insurance due to financial reasons or for lack of availability of an underwriter willing to issue a policy, or if the provider's policy limits have been exhausted.
+The provider shall remain eligible to receive Commission-funded child care subsidies as long as the provider is licensed by the TDPRS.

+(d) Boards shall not require liability insurance for providers who are not required by state law to have liability insurance.